jmcerrejon/misapuntesde/src/2024/06/keep_your_macos_updated_with_these_free_apps.md

 ![collage with apps](/images/2024/06/update_macos_apps.png "My apps to get my OS to the latest")

-I have a problem with software, maybe is a disease, I don't know.
+I have a problem with the software on my OS, maybe It's a disease, I don't know.
 The reason:

 ::: danger ⛔️
 **I NEED TO KEEP ALL MY APPS UPDATED**.
 :::

-I try not to have a lot of them, but the apps I have installed, **need** to get the latest updates.
+I try not to have many of them, but the apps I have installed need the latest updates.
 How do I get it?
 With some apps that help me on that mission.
 Do you want to know which ones?
 Keep reading!

 ## Latest